-LEVEL D
+LEVEL D INFRACTIONS AND CONSEQUENCES:

-At this level, school resource officers are involved.
+At this level, school resource school officers are involved.
 These behaviors are of a more serious nature than Level C. Administrative action is required and shall result in the involvement of local law enforcement authorities or other agencies or organizations.
 A record of the action is to be maintained.